jonathanlurie/thepostio-content/articles/sci-dev-tools-and-habits/index.md

 - connect the dots on our graph database to make sure datasets from different teams can be seen together, in a standardized coordinate system
 - prepare an architecture that scales because new formats and new modalities will hop in later (and we don't know how many)

-This involves a fair amount of communication with the scientists and other developers to find the answers to all these questions.
+This involves a fair amount of communication with scientists and other developers to find the answers to all these questions.
 Also, some answers are mandatory since the beginning but some can wait.
 The tricky part is to know that it must be scalable but not really knowing in advance to which point.

 # The fundamentals
 linear algebra, gaussian, Fourier transform, exp/log, triangle, spatial geometry/plane/vector/intersection/aabb, trigonometry, statistics, machine-learning?, sampling, Pythagore/AlQuashi/Thales